US rushes to catch up in the race to detect mutant viruses

 At the pandemic’s outset, some labs began sequencing the coronavirus right away.
 The Minnesota Department of Health, for example, started doing so within weeks of its first COVID-19 cases in March, said Sara Vetter, an assistant lab director.
 “That put us a step ahead,” she said.

+The CDC likewise worked with certain states to sequence close to 500 samples in April, and over a thousand samples in May and June.

-But other labs didn’t do the same — especially those overburdened with ramping up coronavirus diagnostic testing.
+But many labs didn’t do the same — especially those overburdened with ramping up coronavirus diagnostic testing.
 The CDC’s Armstrong said that at the time, he couldn’t justify telling labs to do more sequencing when they already had their hands full and there wasn’t any evidence such analysis was needed.

 “Up until a month ago, it wasn’t on the list of things that are urgently necessary.
 It was nice to have,” said Trevor Bedford, a scientist at the Fred Hutchinson Cancer Research Center in Seattle.
 “There was definitely lack of federal resources assigned to doing exactly this.”